mainkoon81/Study-Autonomous-Car-Prep-01/README.md

 ```
 > Color Spaces
  - What if in the green screen color, the color field is not consistent (varying light, gradient, shadow, etc) ?
 RGB color selection will fail.
 This is where **Color spaces**(RGB, HSV, HLS) comes in.
 Here any color can be represented by a 3D coordinates. color spaces provide a way to categorize colors and represent them in digital images.
    - **saturation** is a measurement of colorfulness.
-So, as colors get lighter and closer to white, they have a lower saturation value, whereas colors that are the most intense, like a bright primary color (imagine a bright red, blue, or yellow), have a high saturation value.
-   - **Hue** is the value that represents color independent of any change in brightness.
+So, as colors get lighter and closer to white, they have a lower saturation value, whereas colors that are the most intense, like a bright primary color (imagine a bright red, blue, or yellow), have a high saturation value. **Hue** is the value that represents color independent of any change in brightness.
 So if you imagine a basic red color, then add some white to it or some black to make that color lighter or darker.
-   - In RGB, for example, **white** has the coordinate (255, 255, 255), which has the maximum value for red, green, and blue.
+In RGB, for example, **white** has the coordinate (255, 255, 255), which has the maximum value for red, green, and blue.
-   - In HSV, HLS, Lightness and Value represent different ways to measure the relative lightness or darkness of a color.
-For example, a dark red will have a similar hue but much lower value for lightness than a light red.
-Saturation also plays a part in this; saturation is a measurement of colorfulness.
-So, as colors get lighter and closer to white, they have a lower saturation value, whereas colors that are the most intense, like a bright primary color (imagine a bright red, blue, or yellow), have a high saturation value.
 <img src="https://user-images.githubusercontent.com/31917400/43980371-d784a262-9ce5-11e8-83f1-8e44aca2203d.jpg" />

+ - **HSV** isolates 'v'(value) component of each pixel. 'v' varies the most under different lighting conditions.
+'H'(hue) channel stays consistent under shadow or brightness.
+If we discard 'v' and rely on 'H', we can detect colored object such as the green screen color.
+OpenCV provides a function `hsv = cv2.cvtColor(im, cv2.COLOR_RGB2HSV)` that converts images from one color space to another.